 And we know that Christians are not unique in suffering violence at the hands of their fellow human beings.
-The Yazidis in Iraq and the Rohinga in Burma and Thailand are also suffering hatred, being killed for who they are and what they believe.
+The Yazidis in Iraq and the Rohinga in Myanmar are also suffering hatred, being killed for who they are and what they believe.

 When we try to answer “Why?” we turn to explanations, like religious hatred, like racism, like the deep human impulse to separate the world into “us” and “them”…“our people” and “the other”…”friend”/”foe”.

-In searching for answers to “Why is evil loose in the world?”, we will say “It’s the fall” or “It’s demonic possession”.
+In searching for answers to “Why is evil loose in the world?”, we might say “It’s the fall” or “It’s demonic possession”.

 When we struggle to understand this particular slaughter in Charleston, some will say it’s the toxic legacy of American slavery.
 Others will say it’s because America is knee-deep in guns.
 Others will blame the entertainment industry for glamorizing violence.